aymenfurter/mtls-playwright-demo/README.md

 3. Configure your Playwright Testing Preview workspace by adding a `playwright.config.js` file with your access token and service endpoint.
 4. Run the Playwright tests: npm test

-The tests will run using Microsoft Playwright Testing Preview, leveraging cloud-hosted browsers for parallel execution.
+The tests will run using Microsoft Playwright Testing Preview, leveraging cloud-hosted browsers.

 ## Component Diagram